Spatial Tool for Estimating Dam Impacts (STEDI)

-STEDI can run at a daily, weekly, or monthly timestep, and given the proper inputs can model:
+STEDI can run at a daily, weekly, or monthly timestep and, given the proper inputs, can model:

-- low flow bypasses around farm dams
+- Low flow bypasses around farm dams;

-- farm dams that are manually 'topped-up' by pumping, for example from a local watercourse
+- Farm dams that are manually 'topped-up' by pumping, for example, from a local watercourse;

-- changes in water use demands
+- Changes in water use demands; and

-- the effects on flows from one dam to another through the catchment.
+- The effects on flows from one dam to another through the catchment.

 STEDI is distributed as public domain software and can be downloaded free of charge.

-The public release of STEDI responds to widespread concerns about the possible impact of farm dams on water entitlements and environmental flows, and the growing need to accurately represent farm dam impacts in the face of climate change.
+The public release of STEDI responds to widespread concerns about the possible impact of farm dams on water entitlements and environmental flows and the growing need to accurately represent farm dam impacts in the face of climate change.